msfrank/lyric/doc/devguide/reference/astschema.rst

 ``Set``
 .......

+:Num Children:              2
+:Allowed Child 1:           - `Name`_
+                            - `Target`_
+:Allowed Child 2:           Any one of `Expression Classes`_

+Set evaluates the value of child 1 (the right operand) and assigns the value to the target specified by child 1 (the left operand).

 ``String``
 ..........

 :Num Children:              0
-:Recognized Attributes:     - `LiteralValue`_
+:Recognized Properties:     - `LiteralValue`_

-Declares a literal string value.
+String evaluates a literal string value.

 ``Sub``
 .......